rjlee/actual-auto-categorise/README.md

    npm start -- --mode daemon
    ```

+   On startup, the daemon will perform an initial budget download & sync before running any scheduled tasks.

 ### Optional Web UI

 You can enable the web UI by either passing `--ui` **or** setting the `HTTP_PORT` environment variable (or `httpPort` in a config file).
 For example: